jveubank/find-close-meteorites/README.md

 ## Running

-This project requires Python 3 and the requests package
+This project runs on Windows and requires Python 3 and the requests package

 First, install pipenv.
 Then:

 ```
 pipenv install
-pipenv run "python find_meteors.py"
+pipenv run "python meteors\find_meteors.py"
 ```